tardate/LittleArduinoProjects/Kinetics/FQ777-954/TearDown/README.md

 ![battery-replacement-02](./assets/battery-replacement-02.jpg)

 After replacement, there's actually space in the battery compartment.
 Testing the drone - all back to normal!
+Charges in about 25mins.

 ![battery-replacement-03](./assets/battery-replacement-03.jpg)